 In this blogpost, you’ll learn how to use Jira for Outlook.
 You’ll learn how to integrate your Microsoft Outlook with Jira to handle email workflows quicker and to set up meetings faster.

 Firstly, we’ll explain why connecting Outlook mail and Jira helps you handle emails more effectively.
 And we’ll explain how to set up the connection using a Jira Outlook plugin.

 Secondly, we’ll talk about how to set up the Outlook Meetings For Jira app to fix your scheduling chaos.

 Constantly switching between Microsoft Outlook and Jira is both time-consuming and annoying.

-You get an email from a customer and want to check the status of the corresponding Jira issue?
+Did you get an email from a customer who wants to check the status of the corresponding Jira issue?
 Change tabs.

 Either you have a lot of hassle, or you choose not to do it at all.
 Which leads to information gaps between Jira and email workflows.

 Both scenarios are unacceptable, and the solution is easy: Connect Microsoft Outlook and Jira to easily enjoy all your Jira features in Outlook without having to leave your emails.

 This not only saves you time, but it also increases the adoption of Jira in your company: Business teams benefit especially from this easy Jira access right in their emails.
 They can stay on their home turf while using Jira.